Six Tips for Leaders to Create Effective Team Collaboration

 - Award an employee of the month

-The more you recognize great behaviors, accomplishments, and results, the more of those outcomes you can expect.
-Continue to build up your team members and highlight their success.
+The more you recognize great behaviors, accomplishments, and results, the more of those outcomes you can expect therefore, continue to build up your team members and highlight their success.
 Building this into your team culture will breed confidence, satisfaction, and overall productivity.

 5. Promote Small Talk To Support Effective Collaboration